RafPe/pod-certificate-signer/README.md

 ## 📋 Prerequisites
+> To test this setup with kind you can use prepared [kind-config](https://github.com/RafPe/pod-certificate-signer/blob/main/kind/kind-config.yaml)

-- Kubernetes cluster version 1.34+ ( may require feature gate )
+- Kubernetes cluster version 1.34+ ( requires feature gates )
 - CA certificate ( can be self-signed )

 ## 🚀 Kubernetes Deployment
 A ready to use manifest file is available under `manifests` folder